Mist970/github.io/exampleSite/content/page/about/index.md

         params:
             icon: user
 ---
-This website will be used to demonstrate any future projects I venture into, as well as anything I find useful throughout my CyberSecurity journey.
+This website is used to demonstrate any future projects I venture into, as well as anything I find useful throughout my CyberSecurity journey.
 You can contact me on [LinkedIn](https://www.linkedin.com/in/haroon-akram/) for any enquiries.